dylanegg/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
+    No it will not terminate on its own.
+I know because the terminal did not move to a new line I could input a command.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages